En-ROADS Technical Reference

 Market Clearing and Utilization🔗

 The Market and Utilization sector uses a market clearing theory to balance supply and demand given costs, prices, and assumed market attributes.
-In summary, the model includes the following:
+Market prices depend on the demand/supply imbalance.
+They also depend on the cost of energy production by existing capacity, which depends on technological cost improvements, and resource constraints and overheating of capacity, all described in Supply.

 Tax and Subsidy Adjustments to Costs🔗